Checking Your Construction Estimate

 We started with the following formula:

-PRICE = COSTS × MARKUP FACTOR (see Pricing Method #2 in this article for more about this formula.)
+PRICE = COSTS × MARKUP FACTOR (see Pricing method #1 for more about this formula)

 We can now write the formula above like this: